serverlessworkflow/specification/specification.md

 Because A was defined first, its transition will be executed, not B's.

 In case of data-based conditions definition, switch state controls workflow transitions based on the states data.
-If no defined conditions can be matched, the state transitions is taken based on the `default` property.
+If no defined conditions can be matched, the state transitions is taken based on the `defaultCondition` property.
 This property can be either a `transition` to another workflow state, or an `end` definition meaning a workflow end.

 For event-based conditions, a switch state acts as a workflow wait state.
 It halts workflow execution until one of the referenced events arrive, then making a transition depending on that event definition.
-If events defined in event-based conditions do not arrive before the states `eventTimeout` property expires, state transitions are based on the defined `default` property.
+If events defined in event-based conditions do not arrive before the states `eventTimeout` property expires, state transitions are based on the defined `defaultCondition` property.

 #### <a name="switch-state-dataconditions"></a>Switch State: Data Conditions